diegomary/Angular2From1/README.md

 After that, jQuery will be available for you as a global variable.
 You can log jQuery’s version (which is available as jQuery.fn.jquery   or $.fn.jquery) to ensure it’s working brilliantly.

+#note on Jwplayer Installation
+in order to install Jwplayer first one has to create an account at https://www.jwplayer.com/ then in the dashboard one has to choose tool and get the licence key.

+Thenext step is to install the wrapper via npm at https://github.com/bianjp/jwplayer npm install --save @bianjp/jwplayer

+then the typings for typescript: npm install --save @types/jwplayer

+then it is possible to work with Jwplayer

+#Add different file type to deployment.
+The "assets" property of angular-cli.json can be configured to include custom files in angular-cli webpack build.
+So, configure "assets" property value as an array.
+For example:

+"assets": [
+  "assets",
+  "favicon.ico","playList.txt"
+],

 # Testng
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.